-BUNNY WHISPERS Equipment Dragon Boat, Paddle, Lifejacket, Drum, Drum Defined Distance Setting Up Identify 500m stretch of waterbody Playing Similar to crouching tiger, bunny whispers reac combinations of tapping and strokes.
-However the game "chinese whispers" the bunny whis starts with the drum, hitting the drum = stroker tapping the side = tapping the gunnel.
-This combination will be passed on to the first row the second row will follow the same beat.
+BUNNY WHISPERS Equipment Dragon Boat, Paddle, Lifejacket, Drum, Drum Stick, Defined Distance Setting Up Identify 500m stretch of waterbody Playing Similar to crouching tiger, bunny whispers requires combinations of tapping and strokes.
+However like the game "chinese whispers" the bunny whispers starts with the drum, hitting the drum = stroke, tapping the side = tapping the gunnel.
+This combination will be passed on to the first row, then the second row will follow the same beat.
 In between each set there will be a pause (to minimise clashing).
-These combinations will the form in two beats e.g. (Tap, Stroke) (Stroke, Stroke, Tap).
-Aim of the game is to get past without failure of passing on the message.
-Change it Level Up, increase the combinations from 2 t Tips and Safety Make sure there is a clear pause in between row, between each set, so that paddles will ne flung around and hit participants.
+These combinations will take form in two beats e.g. (Tap, Stroke) (Stroke, Stroke) (Stroke, Tap).
+Aim of the game is to get past 500m without failure of passing on the message.
+Change it Level Up, increase the combinations from 2 to 3.
+Tips and Safety Make sure there is a clear pause in between each row, between each set, so that paddles will not be flung around and hit participants.

-SNAKE DANCE Equipment Dragon Boat, Paddle, Lifejacket, bouy laid on t course Setting Up Coach will have to setup a course with bouy or water before the beginning of the session.
-Playing The aim of this game is to have the Dragon Bo weave around the bouys on the course.
-This w test the agility and responsiveness of the front back benches drawing water skills.
-Change it Level Up, increase the amount of bouy placed the course.
+SNAKE DANCE Equipment Dragon Boat, Paddle, Lifejacket, bouy laid on the course Setting Up Coach will have to setup a course with bouy on the water before the beginning of the session.
+Playing The aim of this game is to have the Dragon Boat weave around the bouys on the course.
+This will test the agility and responsiveness of the front and back benches drawing water skills.
+Change it Level Up, increase the amount of bouy placed on the course.
 Require more skilled manoeuvre.
-Tips and Safety Make sure paddlers understand the concept of Dragon Boat turning, before commencing this game.
+Tips and Safety Make sure paddlers understand the concept of a Dragon Boat turning, before commencing this game.